Category: Musings-Articles

 Many people approaching age 62 can’t imagine living into their 80s, and so they opt to collect Social Security benefits early.
 What they fail to realize is that a 65-year-old has about an 80% chance of reaching age 80, with women even more likely to live well past 80.
 Therefore, from a “dollar and sense” standpoint, it’s better to wait to collect.
 Not only will you get a substantially higher benefit, but your cost-of-living increases will be bigger because they’ll be based on a higher benefit amount.

-There’s an added advantage if you wait until age 70 to collect.
+There’s an added advantage if you wait until age 70 to collect, however.
 For each year you delay collecting Social Security from your full retirement age until age 70, your benefit rises by 8%.
-To receive an 8% return you must take substantial investment risk.
-Also, you will receive higher annual cost of living increases because they are based on the amount you are collecting.
+To receive an 8% return you must take a substantial investment risk.
+Also, if you wait until 70, you will receive higher annual cost of living increases because they are based on the higher amount you’ll be collecting.
 Likewise, this strategy will usually result in a higher widow(er)’s benefit for a surviving spouse.

 Bottom line: the decision to opt for a permanently reduced Social Security benefit at age 62 can have disastrous long-term financial consequences, especially for women.
 Why women?
-Not only do women generally collect smaller Social Security checks than men because they have worked fewer years and have had lower salaries.
-Women likewise live longer than men (a 65-year-old woman has a 50% chance of reaching age 89, while for a man at 65, they have a 50% of reaching age 86).
+Because women not only do generally collect smaller Social Security checks than men since they have worked fewer years and have had lower salaries.
+Women likewise live longer than men (a 65-year-old woman has a 50% chance of reaching age 89, while for a man at 65, they have a 50% of only reaching age 86).
 Thus, women are more likely to feel the “pinch” of a permanently reduced check.
-So, unless you’re in poor health, are desperate for income, or have more than enough income from other sources to meet your income needs, consider waiting until you’re for a full, un-reduced Social Security retirement benefit at age 70.
+So, unless you’re in poor health, are desperate for income, or have more than enough income from other sources to meet your income needs, consider waiting until you’re eligible for a full, un-reduced Social Security retirement benefit at age 70.

 Filed under: Musings-Articles, Uncategorized